 The vision was to release the land owned by public bodies, by consolidating and relocating office-based services, which would bring efficiencies with reduced running costs while protecting front line services.
 The available land would then provide a significant private sector investment opportunity that would transform the city centre for future generations and significantly benefit the local economy.
 At a community level, many services and disconnected areas also required aligning, including the Victorian church/church green at the heart of the town and the challenging design of the road system and prevalent one-way system.

 Place Partnership brings together the property and estate management expertise of six public sector authorities.
-Given One Creative Environments Ltd.’s (One’s) design-led approach and experience of strategic masterplanning and public realm work, Place Partnership knew that One would provide the creativity and knowledge required to produce a strategic, visionary and deliverable plan that addresses the recognised issues but also delves deeper to reveal the full potential of the community.
+Given ONE Creative environments (ONE’s) design-led approach and experience of strategic masterplanning and public realm work, Place Partnership knew that ONE would provide the creativity and knowledge required to produce a strategic, visionary and deliverable plan that addresses the recognised issues but also delves deeper to reveal the full potential of the community.

 The vision is to reverse the decline of Redditch Town Centre and make it a vibrant place and exciting destination, breathing new life into the town.